Rafiaanaeem/Rafiaanaeem/README.md

 📅 **June 2025 – August 2025**

-Worked on AI-focused development and explored practical applications of **Generative AI, LLMs, and intelligent software systems**.
+Worked on AI-focused development and explored practical applications of **Generative AI, GANS , LLMs and intelligent software systems**.

 ---